-- i.
-Solve for the optimal consumption of the consumer when his income is 40.
+- 1. Solve for the optimal consumption of the consumer when his income is 40.
 [10 marks] - ii.
 What happens to his optimal consumption when his income goes down to 10.
 [5 marks] - (b) A monopolist faces the demand curve q = 60 p where p is measured in rupees per unit and q in thousands of units.
 The monopolist's total cost of production is given by $C = \frac{1}{2}q^2$.

 - i.
 What is the deadweight loss due to monopoly?
 [3 marks] - ii.
 Suppose a government could set a price ceiling (maximum price) that the monopolist can charge.
 Find the price ceiling that the government should set to minimize the deadweight loss.
-[2 marks] - (a) A cinema hall has a capacity of 150 seats.
-The owner can offer students a discount on the price when they show their student IDs.
+[2 marks] - 3. (a) A cinema hall has a capacity of 150 seats.
+The owner ca students a discount on the price when they show their IDs.
 The demand for tickets from students is where P_s is the price of tickets for students after the discount.
-The demand for tickets for non-students is where P_n is the price of tickets for non-students.
+The demand for tickets for non-students is